Jean-Antoine Carrel: Ascent of the Matterhorn

 Carrel first attempted to climb the Matterhorn's Lion Ridge in 1857—by which time the mountain was the tallest unclimbed peak in the Alps—with his uncle and Amé Gorret.
 In the early 1860s, Carrel made numerous attempts to climb the Matterhorn, often in the same party as Edward Whymper and John Tyndall, and at other times competing against them to reach the summit first.
 Carrel had agreed to accompany Whymper on his ascent of the Swiss side in 1865, but withdrew at the last minute when he was recruited by Felice Giordano on behalf of the Italian Alpine Club to lead an Italian party up the Italian side at the same time.
 Ultimately, Whymper's party outclimbed the Italians and reached the summit on 14 July 1865, marking the first ascent of the Matterhorn.
 Carrel and his Italian party successfully summited the Matterhorn three days later.

 In September 1867, Carrel and his daughter Félicité Carrel were among a party attempting to climb the Matterhorn, but most turned back before the summit.
 Félicité Carrel is the first known woman to attempt to climb the Matterhorn.

 Death

-Carrel died in August 1891 while guiding a party on the south side of the Matterhorn.
+Carrel died in the night from the 25th to the 26th of August 1890 while guiding a party during a descent in bad weather on the south side of the Matterhorn.
 After ensuring that his clients descended the mountain safely and easily in a severe storm, he collapsed from exhaustion and died on a rock at the mountain's base.

 After Carrel's death, Whymper wrote that Carrel was "a man who was possessed with a pure and genuine love of mountains; a man of originality and resource, courage and determination, who delighted in exploration ...
 The manner of his death strikes a chord in hearts he never knew."